ZhenyingZhu/StudyNotes/SystemDesign.md

 - Each snapshot should associate with a position.
 It can be called as log sequence number, binlog coordinates.
 - follower is caught up

-Handling Node Outages
+Handling Node Outages **[KEY]**

 - Follower failure: Catch-up recovery.
 Follower maintain a log of data changes it has received from leader.
 - Leader failure: Failover. one of the followers needs to be promoted to be the new leader.
 Config client to send traffic to the new leader.
 - Use a timeout to detect node failure.
 Planned mantainance shouldn't trigger alert.
-- Use an election process to choose the new leader by the majority replicas, or appointed the previous controller node.
+- Use an election process to choose the new leader by the majority replicas, or appointed by the previous controller node.
 Should choose the most up-to-date replica
 - Through consensus to let all nodes agree on it
 - Let client send traffic to the new leader.
 The old leader might still think it is the leader after it comes back so need to make it become a follower

-fraughts can happen during failover
+faults can happen during failover **[KEY]**

 - In async replication design, the new leader might miss some writes.
 To not cause write conflicts when the old leader comes back, those writes can be discarded, but will cause data loss
 - For data needs to be coordinate outside the system, discard writes is dangeous